redhat-cip/dci-rhel-agent/README.md

 Note: The initial copy of `dcirc.sh` is shipped as `/etc/dci-rhel-agent/dcirc.sh.dist`.
 Copy this to `/etc/rhel-agent/dcirc.sh` to get started.

-This file has the credential associated to the lab (also kwnown as a `RemoteCI` in the [DCI web dashboard](https://www.distributed-ci.io).
-The partner team administrator has to create a Remote CI in the DCI web dashboard, copy the relative credential and paste it locally on the Jumpbox to `/etc/dci-rhel-agent/dcirc.sh`.
+This file has the credential associated to the jumpbox (also kwnown as a `Remoteci` in the [DCI web dashboard](https://www.distributed-ci.io).
+The partner team administrator has to create a Remote CI in the DCI web dashboard, copy the relative credential and paste it locally on the jumpbox to `/etc/dci-rhel-agent/dcirc.sh`.

 This file should be edited once: